oracle-livelabs/multicloud/tomcat-verrazzano/access-verrazzano/access-verrazzano.md

 ## Introduction

-You deployed the Helidon *quickstart-mp* application.
+You deployed the tomcat application.
 In this lab, we will access the application and verify using multiple management tools provided by Verrazzano.

 Estimated Time: 15 minutes